 A Rhode Island background check will show primarily personal details and criminal history information.
 First, things like name, address, age, date of birth and a physical description will be on there.
 Then each criminal arrest, conviction, and incarceration will be on there as well.

-There are many purposes for an RD background check; the most common is for employment.
+There are many purposes for a background check in RI; the most common is for employment.
 According to the state law the following types of businesses must use them before hiring new employees: alarm companies, financial industry agents, precious metals, tools and electronic vendors (pawn shops), private security personnel, nursery school operators and employees, child care/day care operators and owners, nurses, adult day care facilities owners and employees, long term care facilities owners and employees, childcare/daycare employees, massage therapists, mental health facilities, adoptive parents, foster parents, firefighter, medical marijuana caregiver, dept. of Child Youth and Families (DCYF) employees, public and private school employees (full time, part time, substitute teacher, school bus drivers, and monitors) and hird-party public and private school vendors.

 There are other less formal background reports that include the following information: